 A pipe inside the well cracked.
 So much gas was gushing out that:

-• It was increasing California’s emissions by 25%
+- It was increasing California’s emissions by 25%.

-- 10,000 local residents were evacuated, up to 5 miles away from the leak
+- 10,000 local residents were evacuated, up to 5 miles away from the leak.

-• Planes weren’t allowed overhead for fear they’d blow up
+- Planes weren’t allowed overhead for fear they’d blow up.

 The red shows where they drove.
-The level of natural gas is shown by the height of the peaks.
+The height of the peaks shows the level of natural gas in the air.
 Where the gas spreads depends enormously on the direction and speed of the wind.
-These are just a few snapshots in time of the gas (see more images).
+These are just a few snapshots in time of the leaking gas (see more images).

-Phillips and Ackley are experts in natural gas analysis, having mapped the gas leaks in numerous cities such as Washington (DC), Boston, Cincinnati and Manhattan.
+Phillips and Ackley are experts in natural gas analysis, having mapped the gas leaks in numerous cities such as Washington DC, Boston, Cincinnati, and Manhattan.
 They will post their data soon, making everything open source for researchers and reporters.